The team provides different types of treatment for female pelvic floor dysfunction.

-For women confirmed urinary stress incontinence, continent surgery, in terms of transobturator tension free transvaginal tape surgery or colposuspension may be offered to them.
+For women confirmed urinary stress incontinence, continence surgery, in terms of tension free transvaginal tape surgery (retropubic or transobturator) or colposuspension may be offered to them.

 Pelvic organ prolapse

-A variety of therapeutic options are available, starting from non-surgical treatment of pelvic floor muscle training, support devices of vaginal pessaries, and surgical therapy.
+A variety of therapeutic options are available, starting from non-surgical treatment of pelvic floor muscle training, supportive devices of vaginal pessaries, and surgical therapy.

 Vaginal pessary: Generally, this is provided for women with mild prolapse or while women are waiting for surgery.
-If women are well on this treatment, self-replacement is encouraged and appropriate technique will be taught.
+If women are well on this treatment, self-replacement is encouraged.
+Women can learn the appropriate technique.

 Different surgical approaches are provided.

-Concomitant continent surgery may be performed in women with co-existing urinary stress incontinence.
+Concomitant continence surgery may be performed in women with co-existing urinary stress incontinence.

 Specialist continence advisors are an invaluable source of practical advice for all continence problems.
 Continence Advisors are nurses with expertise in providing continence care and conservative management for pelvic organ prolapse.
 Some of the services provided by the Continence Advisors include: